andreyyao/al-folio/_pages/about.md

     <p>Madison, WI 53703</p>

 news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 I am a first year CS PhD student at the [University of Wisconsin-Madison](https://www.wisc.edu/).
-My interests lie mostly in the theory of programming languages.
-I like to analyze the behavior of programming languages by considering their **denotational semantics**.
-I am also interested in designing **type systems** to guarantee desirable properties of languages.
+Programming languages is my main area of interest, and I am involved in the [MadPL]() group.
+My current work resolves around ways of preventing code from being run.
+No, really, _type systems_ ensures _correct_ and _secure_ code by rejecting large classes of mistakes and attacks.
+This is especially important when dealing with complex programs, such as _distributed systems_.
+I also enjoying understanding the behavior of programming languages by considering their _denotational semantics_.

 Before starting my PhD, I earned my Bachelor's degree in computer science and mathematics at [Cornell University](https://www.cornell.edu/).